metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 - Making it not active by configuring GPO firewall.
 Which means GPO firewall will be active while control panel firewall will have no effect.

-To disable control panel firewall so that only GPO firewall works follow below steps:
+To disable control panel firewall so that only GPO firewall works follow steps below:

 1. Press start button
 2. type: secpol.msc